-Connecting to a dynamic radiator or fan-coil heater circuit
+▼ Connecting to a dynamic radiator or fan-coil heater circuit

 A buffer must be installed on the dynamic radiator return circuit (comply with the minimum circulating water volume (see table page 7).
-Also refer to "Overall hydraulic layout", page 70 and page 71).
+Also refer to "Overall hydraulic layout", page 68 to page 70).